axreldable/wiki_scanner_java/README.md

 Catalogs tree on Wiki has next structure:
 ![alt text](https://github.com/axreldable/wiki_scanner_java/blob/master/pict/wiki_structure.jpeg)

 The scanner converts this structure into directories with files.
+The files contains the text of the articles.

 Files and directories has special names.